greydoubt/m77/README.md

-## Data UI/UX: Jupyter and Satvrnos: The Notebook Hack
+## Data UI/UX: The Jupyter & Sekka Satvrnos: The Notebook Hack

 ================